Frederic C. Hamilton

-Frederic C. Hamilton (September 25, 1927 – September 30, 2016) was the chairman of The Hamilton Companies LLC, a loosely connected group of companies focused on oil production, real estate holdings and educational institutions.
+Frederic C. Hamilton (September 25, 1927 – September 30, 2016) was the chairman of the Hamilton Companies, a loosely connected group of companies focused on oil production, real estate holdings and educational institutions.

 Frederic C. Hamilton founded Hamilton Oil Corporation in the late 1960s.
 He built it into an international oil company as well as a domestic gas company, both of which he merged into a major integrated oil company in the mid-1980s.
 At the time of his death Hamilton was the Chairman of The Hamilton Companies, which is active in venture capital, private equity, oil and gas, real estate, mortgage lending, securities and acquisitions operations.

 Fred Hamilton was inducted into the Colorado Business Hall of Fame by Junior Achievement-Rocky Mountain and the Denver Metro Chamber of Commerce in 2010.

 Early life

 Hamilton was born in Columbus, Ohio, but spent much of his childhood in Springfield, Illinois.
-He was educated at Millbrook and Lawrenceville Schools and Babson College.
+He was educated at Millbrook and Lawrenceville schools and Babson College.
 He also served in the United States Air Force.
 Hamilton began his career as a roughneck and roustabout in the oil fields of Texas.

 Oil exploration

 Hamilton has been referred to as having been one of the United States’s oil pioneers.
-In 1950, he started Hamilton Brothers Drilling Company along with his brother Ferris, in Dallas, Texas with a $5,000 loan from their mother.
+In 1950, he started Hamilton Brothers Drilling Company along with his brother Ferris, in Dallas, Texas, with a $5,000 loan from their mother.
 Their success enabled them to expand into oil and gas exploration with a partnership known as Hamilton Brothers.
 In 1962, this became Hamilton Brothers Oil Company and the company moved to Denver.
 Hamilton's family have resided in Denver for more than 50 years.

 In the early '70s, Hamilton Brothers was the first company to find and produce oil in the North Sea.
 They drilled the first well in the East China Sea and later the first in the Barents Sea, offshore Russia.
 They also developed and used the first floating production system in the world.